Forwardspace/VoidOS/README.md

 # VoidOS
 A simple OS, don't expect much.
-## Version 0.0.5
+##Version 0.0.6
 (Rewritten)

-Added IDT support, some more useful functions, the PIT and a simple keyboard handler (just prints scancodes for now)
+Added memory allocation and a working keyboard driver with getc() and gets() (there is a test in boot.cpp).
+Also, the cursor now moves when typing.

 ### Possible uses
 * Still none